Gitphiyi/Phi-Database/REPORT.md

 ## 2. Architecture

-The architecture of my database is a much simpler version than how difficult databases are.
-After building this database, the problem can be split into two: processing millions of transactions at once or improving latency once a query is received.
-There are of course a plethora of problems that are involved when addressing these two problems, and I chose to tackle the second one.
-Even within the second problem, there are various sections that can massively improve the system.
-I initially attempted to introduce a more intelligent SQL Query Optimizer given information about the tables, but I did not have enough time to do so.
-Thus, I focused a majority of my efforts on simply building a working system and some latency improvements on the storage operation side.
+The architecture of my database is intentionally simplified compared to production systems.
+After building the prototype, I realized the problem space splits into two broad goals: processing millions of transactions concurrently or reducing latency for an individual query.
+Each goal contains countless subproblems, and I chose to focus on the latter.
+I initially planned to add a cost-based SQL query optimizer, but time constraints meant I concentrated on delivering a correct system with a few targeted storage optimizations instead.

-The system can be split into four main layers.
-SQL Querying at the top which gets tokenized and parsed into a Relational Algebra tree.
-Then the query executor builds an operator tree from that and runs it against the storage layer, which handles all the disk I/O through fixed-size pages.
-Transaction processing sits alongside to handle operation scheduling.
+The system is organized into four main layers.
+SQL queries are tokenized and parsed into a relational algebra tree.
+The query executor turns that tree into an operator pipeline and runs it against the storage layer, which performs all disk I/O through fixed-size pages.
+Transaction processing sits alongside these layers to schedule operations.

 ### Component Breakdown